Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Introduction

-The sensors are required to move from their current random locations to new positions so as to satisfy the following scheduling requirement. \begin{Definition}[$(r_m,s)$-C\&I] The $(r_m,s)$-\textit{coverage \& interference problem} requires: \begin{enumerate} \item[(a)] Every point in the $m$-dimensional cube is within the range of a sensor, i.e. $m$-dimensional unit cube is completely covered. \item[(b)] Each pair of sensors is placed at Euclidean distance greater or equal to $s.$ \footnote{It is worth mentioning that in this paper when the sensors are displaced in the unit square they can move directly to the final locations with a shortened distance not only vertical and horizontal fashion as it was in \cite{adhocnow2015_KK, KK_2016_cube}.} \end{enumerate} \end{Definition} In this paper we investigate the problem of energy efficient displacement of the sensors so that in their final placement the sensor system satisfy $(r_m,s)$-\textit{coverage \& interference} requirement and the $a$-total displacement is minimized in expectation.
+The sensors are required to move from their current random locations to new positions so as to satisfy the following requirement. \begin{Definition}[$(r_m,s)$-C\&I requirement] Fix $m\in\{1,2\}.$ A set of sensors placed on the $m$-dimensional unit cube satisfy the $(r_m,s)$ coverage \& interference requirement if: requires: \begin{enumerate} \item[(a)] Every point on the $m$-dimensional unit cube $[0,1]^m$ is within the range $r_m$ of a sensor, i.e. the $m$-dimensional unit cube is completely covered. \item[(b)] Each pair of sensors is placed at Euclidean distance greater or equal to $s.$ \end{enumerate} \end{Definition} In this paper we investigate the problem of energy efficient displacement of the random mobile sensors. \begin{Definition}[energy efficient displacement] Assume that $n$ mobile sensors are placed independently and uniformly at random on the unit interval or on the unit square.
+The sensors move from their intial current location to the final destination so that in their final placement the sensor system satisfy the $(r_m,s)$-\textit{coverage \& interference} requirement and the $a$-total displacement is minimized in expectation. \end{Definition} Throughout the paper, we will use the Landau asymptotic notations: \begin{itemize} \item[(i)] $f(n)=O(g(n))$ if there exists a constant $C_1>0$ and integer $N$ such that $|f(n)|\le C_1|g(n)|$ for all $n>N,$ \item[(ii)] $f(n)=\Omega(g(n))$ if there exists a constant $C_2>0$ and integer $N$ such that $|f(n)|\ge C_2|g(n)|$ for all $n>N,$ \item[(iii)] $f(n)=\Theta(g(n))$ if and only if $f(n)=O(g(n))$ and $f(n)=\Omega(g(n)),$ \end{itemize}